-Budapest's Top Park
+Budapest's top park

-CTP Hungary's premier park, CTPark

-Budapest West, provides over 228,000

-sqm of GLA.
-In 2021, CTP completed over

-30,000 sqm facility for a variety of

-clients.
-In November, local artists

-painted CTP Hungary's first Artwall-the

-largest in the country, and has plans

-to open its first Clubhaus in May 2022.
+CTP Hungary's premier park, CTPark Budapest west provides over 228,000 m2 of GLA.
+In 2021, CTP completed a nearly 40,000 m2 facility for a variety of clients.
+In November, local artists painted CTP Hungary's first Artwall-the largest in the country, and has plans to open its first Clubhaus in May 2022.